JoshuaMarkle/nvim/README.md

 ## Stats

-I consistently have 30ms load times.
-Huge thanks to the lazy package manager by folke!
-Awesome work :)
+I consistently have **30ms** load times thanks to optimized lazy loading.

+## Inspiration

+Huge thanks to...

+- The lazy package manager by folke.
+This makes loading many plugins like nothing
+- [Gilles Castel](https://castel.dev/) for a phenomenal Latex workflow